Learn about the City's committees, commissions and boards

 Public Safety Committee

 This committee collaborates with various City departments to implement and promote public safety programs and initiatives.
+Discover the plans, projects and programs that the City is undertaking to create a safer community.

 Social Planning Committee